manustays/eleventy-plugin-codepen-iframe/README.md

 # Eleventy Plugin to Embed CodePen.io Pens (using iFrame)

-> Embed CodePen.io Pens into your 11ty website using a ShortCode.
+> Embed CodePen.io Pens into your 11ty website by using a ShortCode.
 It directly embeds an iFrame for efficiency (without loading CodePen's Javascript).

 Yet another [11ty](11ty.dev) plugin to embed CodePens into you pages.
 The other plugins that I had seen use CodePen's preferred Javascript based embeds.
 It requires loading an external Javascript (though, a small one) into your page.
-The Javascript finally embeds an `<iframe>` anyway!
+The Javascript finally creates an `<iframe>` anyway!

 I wanted a more efficient solution for my blog by directly embedding the Pen's iFrame; therefore this plugin.